-We need to relook at all particle physics in light of the concepts of curvature and torsion.
-In addition the neutrino and maybe the photon need to be added to the particle list and evaluated as forms.
+We need to re-look at all particle physics in light of the concepts of curvature and torsion.
+In addition the photon needs to be added to the particle list and evaluated as a form.
+The electron neutrino is now recognized as having a mass of 3 electron volts as well as a very long lifespan.

 Professor Evans says, "...as a working hypothesis the proton, electron, neutrino and photon are stable because they are in stable equilibrium with minimized action.
 The action or angular momentum occurs in units of the Planck constant.
 The other unstable particles have not minimized action, and transmutation occurs according to the simultaneous Evans' equations in my paper on the electro-weak field.
-The transmutation always tends to minimize action..."58
+The transmutation always tends to minimize action..."

 The particle is one of the forms of spacetime.
 It has location, mass, frequency, and sometimes charge.
 It is curved spacetime and it curves spacetime.
 The amount of curvature it causes is proportional to $1/r^2$ where r is the distance from the center of the particle.
-This is a symmetric property. since defining one of the particle's aspects with the same word is inaccurate.
+This is a symmetric property.
+Since defining one of the particle's aspects with the same word is inaccurate.
 We could use "curvature form" and "torsion form".)
 Curvature defines the massive aspect best and torsion defines the oscillatory aspect best.
 For example, the photon is an antisymmetric torsion form convertible to curvature and the proton is a symmetric curvature form with some torsion.
 The particles each have some aspects of both curvature and torsion as shown in Figure 15-3.